SoftwareDefinedBuildings/XBOS/openbas_reactjs_socketio/README.md

 $ npm start
 ```

 from the repository's root directory.
-Right now, every time I change the ReactJS
-source files, I have to restart the server.
-There's probably a way round this, but
-I don't know what it is yet.

 **Make sure you are running Giles as well.**